-1. Fires burnt, but Sebangau was saved!
+1. Fires burnt, but Sebangau National Park peat-swamp forest was saved!

-During the long dry season of 2019, many fires burnt dangerously close to the edge of Sebangau Forest.
+During the long dry season of 2019, many fires burnt dangerously close to the edge of Sebangau National Park.
 A total of 154 fire-related interventions were carried out in the northern Sebangau area, with 24 major fires identified and tackled by Community Firefighting Teams.
 The brave firefighters tackled these fires for four months!
-More than 125 people, supported by BNF, left their villages every day to battle on the frontline and protect Sebangau Forest, its wildlife and people.
+More than 125 people, supported by BNF, left their villages every day to battle on the frontline and protect Sebangau National Park peat-swamp forest, its wildlife and people.
 Their work was exhausting, dangerous and relentless.
 Some camped out for weeks in temporary shelters on the edge of the forest; showing their dedication to keeping Sebangau safe.
 Due to their incredible efforts and hard work, there was ZERO forest loss in the northern Sebangau area this year.
 A big thank you for all the donations to BNF’s Emergency Forest Fire Fund.
 Thanks to your support, we were able to supply the teams with firefighting equipment, safety equipment, regular meals, transportation, daily salaries and drone technology to ensure they were well-equipped and safe during this year’s fire crisis.
 During this period, we also released two fire campaign videos.
 One of the videos was shared on social media by film star and environmentalist, Leonardo DiCaprio – a definite top highlight for 2019!!

 2. BNF launches Rungan and Sebangau Programmes to multi-stakeholders